How the LinkedIn algorithm works in 2024

-LinkedIn is a bit of a different beast in the social network universe because the LinkedIn algorithm is specifically designed to prevent content from going viral.
+The LinkedIn algorithm operates a bit differently than most other social platforms’ — it’s specifically designed to prevent content from going viral.

 Yes, you read that right.
-The LinkedIn algorithm is based on connecting its users with only the most relevant professional advice and expertise.
-That requires a completely different approach than you use on other platforms, where content is often designed primarily to entertain.
+The LinkedIn algorithm is designed to fill user’s feeds with only the most relevant professional advice and expertise, which means a completely different approach than the one you’d use for, say, TikTok.

-Recent LinkedIn algorithm updates mean focusing on your own expert knowledge is more important than ever.
-Here’s what you need to know to work with the algorithm heading into 2024.
+New LinkedIn algorithm updates prove that focusing on your own expert knowledge and engaging with your community is more important than ever.
+Here’s what you need to know to make the algorithm work for you in 2024.

 Bonus: Download a free guide that shows the 11 tactics Hootsuite’s social media team used to grow their LinkedIn audience from 0 to 278,000 followers.